HighPool/uni_but_fme_FSI/README.md

-# FSI – Simulation of Dynamic Systems
+# Simulation of Dynamic Systems

 ## Objective of the course – aims of the course unit:
 The aim of the course is to make students familiar with the methods and selected software supporting the computer simulation.